ZumDeWald/intl-dates/README.md

 1.  **React**: The hook will only run in a React app v16.8.0 and up (React with support for hooks) and must be called in a functional component (not class based) in accordance with the [React docs](https://reactjs.org/docs/hooks-intro.html).

 2. The browser must support **Intl.DateTimeFormat.formatToParts**.
-Check [caniuse.com](https://caniuse.com/?search=Intl%3A%20DateTimeFormat%3A%20formatToParts) to make sure your target browsers are supported (_92.77% at time of writing_)
+Check [caniuse.com](https://caniuse.com/?search=Intl%3A%20DateTimeFormat%3A%20formatToParts) to make sure your target browsers are supported (_92.77% Global support at time of writing_)

 ## Options

-This hook will accept an object of these options ([see example below](#examples)):
+This hook will accept an object of these options ([see usage below](#specify-locale)):

 1. `locale` [_optional_]<br />
    - default: "default" &nbsp; [_defaults to the locale identified by the browser_]<br />
    - This option allows you to pass a specific locale in the call to the Intl constructor used inside the hook.
-Any valid [locale acceptable to Intl](https://developer.mozilla.org/en-US/docs/Web/JavaScript/Reference/Global_Objects/Intl/DateTimeFormat/DateTimeFormat) will work.<br />
+Any valid [locale acceptable to Intl](https://developer.mozilla.org/en-US/docs/Web/JavaScript/Reference/Global_Objects/Intl#locales_argument) will work.<br />
    - Examples: "en-US", "da-DK", "de", "es"

 ## Examples